 The triennial valuation is one of your fund's most important risk management exercises, requiring a lot of your time and resource.
-Each valuation has its own unique challenges, and 2022 will be no different - managing the impact of COVID-19, incorporating the McCloud remedy and responding to an ever-changing LGPS regulatory environment.
-To help you manage these challenges, reduce the strain on your resources and deliver the best funding outcomes, some aspects of the valuation can be done ahead of 2022.
-The route-map below sets out all the major valuation-related tasks you can carry out over the next 12 months to help make 2022 your most successful valuation yet.
+Each valuation has its own unique challenges, and 2023 will be no different - managing the impact of COVID-19, exploring the impact of high inflation and climate change on your funding strategy and responding to an ever-changing LGPS regulatory environment.
+To help you manage these challenges, reduce the strain on your resources and deliver the best funding outcomes, some aspects of the valuation can be done ahead of 2023.

+The route-map below sets out all the major valuation-related tasks you can carry out to help make 2023 your most successful valuation yet.